Legal provisions of COM(2023)98 - Amendment of Regulation (EU) 2019/1009 as regards the digital labelling of EU fertilising products

 Where the digital label is available in more than one language, the choice of languages shall not be dependent on the geographical location.

-Article 11 - c Obligations of economic operators providing a digital label
+Obligations of economic operators providing a digital label

 1. Economic operators providing a digital label shall not track, analyse or use any usage information for purposes other than what is absolutely necessary for providing the relevant information digitally.

-(5) in Article 42, the following paragraphs 9 and 10 are added:
+(5)in Article 42, the following paragraphs are added:

-(a)ensure coherence with other relevant Union acts;
+(a)ensure consistency with other relevant Union acts;

 (c)ensure technological neutrality by not limiting the choice of technology or equipment, within the bounds of compatibility and interference avoidance;